 Costa Rica Mountain Homes for Sale: Your Guide to Elevated Living in Guanacaste & Beyond

-Costa Rica mountain homes for sale are in high demand in 2024–2026 because expats, retirees, and remote workers want cooler microclimates, tranquil surroundings, and stunning views.
 Many mountain homes are situated 1,500–3,000 ft above sea level, creating a spring-like climate that feels very different from the coast.

 Key areas include guanacaste costa rica communities such as Tilarán, San Luis, La Tejona, Hojancha, and arenal; southern hubs like san isidro del General, Ojochal, and the dominical beach corridor.
 Buyers can choose turnkey homes, a gated community residence, organic farms, ranches, or an exceptional property with both mountain and ocean views.